CSLewin/NeonSunset/NEON SUNET.md

 |           5-6           |     Tech      |    Community     |
 |           7-8           |  Your Focus   |  Your Approach   |

+### **Favors**

-**Favors** are taken very seriously in the criminal underworld.
+Favors and oaths are taken very seriously in the criminal underworld.
 Sometimes they're represented by physical tokens; more often, they're promised and cashed in among witnesses, backed by the power of peer pressure and communal obligation.
 If a prior job indicates that someone owes you, pick a Focus/Approach combination that represents the NPC and their relation to the prior job that earned you the favor.
 Work with the GM to determine a name and general description for the character.
 You should expect to be able to cash in the favor during gameplay--material support during another job is generally a reasonable request, but accepting severe risks might require additional considerations, such as completing profitable side tasks or owing a favor in return.

 If a prior job indicates that you owe someone else a favor, expect that this NPC will turn up during gameplay and cash in what's owed.
 Requests with a high risk of injury, imprisonment, or death can be negotiated, but outright refusal immediately lowers your Professional Reputation in the NPC's Focus/Approach category by 3--should they survive to talk about it.
 Dead men might not talk, but an inconvenient corpse can generate its own stories...